-For more information about the specific attributes and their values see the Artix WSDL Extension Reference [../../wsdl_ref/index.htm].
+For more information about the specific attributes and their values see the Artix WSDL Extension Reference.

-An Artix contract exposing an interface, monsterBash, bound to a SOAP payload format, Raydon, on an WebSphere MQ queue, UltraMan would contain a service element similar to Example 88 on page 201.
+An Artix contract exposing an interface, monsterBash, bound to a SOAP payload format, Raydon, on an WebSphere MQ queue, UltraMan would contain a service element similar to Example 75.

-Example 88.
+Example 75.
 Sample WebSphere MQ Port